MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-designtime-data.md

 ---
-title: Use Design Time Data with the XAML Designer in Visual Studio
+title: Use Design Time Data with the XAML Designer
 description: Mock data in the XAML Designer in Visual Studio and quickly add design-time data to your pages or controls without the need to create a full mock ViewModel. ms.date: 09/30/2021 ms.topic: overview